dadahcr2/amb/_pages/home.md

 ## Volunteer Experience

-> #### **Partner** - Women In Need, Inc. (Win) : Helping homeless women and their children rebuild their lives.
+> **Partner** - Women In Need, Inc. (Win) : Helping homeless women and their children rebuild their lives.
 Founded in 1983, Win began as a shelter for four homeless women and their combined six children.
 Since then, Win has evolved to become a leading, non-profit agency and the largest provider of shelter for homeless families in New York City.
 Win serves close to 12,000 homeless women and their children each year.*
-{: .notice}
+{: .notice~~info}